StatCan/egp-crn/docs/source/feature_catalogue.rst

 The date of data revision.

-:Domain: A date in the format YYYYMMDD or "Unknown".
-If the month or the day is unknown, corresponding characters
+:Domain: A date in the format YYYYMMDD or "-1" when the value is unknown.
+If the month or the day is unknown,
-    are left blank.
+    corresponding characters are left blank.

     Examples: 20060630, 200606, 2006.
-:Data Type: Character (8)
+:Data Type: Integer

 Standard Version
 ----------------